Tullan Strand Fairy Bridges

-On a visit to Tullan Strand during our tour of the Wild Atlantic Way in Donegal we came across a memorial to some Canadian airmen who had died in a crash at the Strand in 1944.
+On walking down the path to visit the Fairy Bridges we spotted a memorial to some Canadian airmen who had died in a crash at the Strand in 1944.

 During WWII Ireland was officially neutral however there was a secret agreement between the Irish government and the British government resulting in what became known as the Donegal Corridor.
 British planes could use the air route over north Leitrim and south Donegal that linked the Atlantic Ocean to Northern Ireland, so long as they kept above a certain altitude and did not become a “nuisance” or noticeable to the coastal villages and areas.